Canadiens crush Blackhawks 4-0 for third straight win

-MONTREAL - Ahead of a four-game road trip, the Montreal Canadiens wanted to set sail on a high.

-Thanks to a goal by Justin Barron, the Canadiens led by the slimmest of margins through two periods.
-The Habs then scored three goals in the third period to earn a 4-0 win over Western Conference bottom-dwellers Chicago Blackhawks on Tuesday.
+MONTREAL (AP) — The Montreal Canadiens scored three goals in the third period to earn a 4-0 win over Western Conference bottom-dwellers Chicago Blackhawks on Tuesday.

-"It wasn't a pretty one for us, but we found a way to win,” said Montreal centre Christian Dvorak.
-“We had a really good third period which was nice but now we really want to finish off this homestand the right way and go on the road on a little win streak here."

 Joel Armia scored one goal and added an assist, while Jonathan Drouin collected three assists.
-David Savard and Dvorak also scored as the Canadiens (23-27-4) won a third straight game since returning from the NHL All-Star break.
+Justin Barron, David Savard and Christian Dvorak also scored as the Canadiens won a third straight game since returning from the NHL All-Star break.

+“It wasn’t a pretty one for us, but we found a way to win,” Dvorak said.
+“We had a really good third period which was nice but now we really want to finish off this homestand the right way and go on the road on a little win streak here.”

 Jake Allen made 22 saves to bank his first shutout of the season.